AdobeDocs/campaign-classic.en/help/response/using/hypothesis-templates.md

   >
   >If the template is configured to take a control group into account, but no group is defined in the delivery which the hypotheses concern, the results will be based on targeted recipients only.

-  For more on defining and configuring a control group, refer to [Defining a control group](../../campaign/using/marketing-campaign-deliveries.md#defining-a-control-group).
+  For more on defining and configuring a control group, refer to [this section](../../campaign/using/marketing-campaign-deliveries.md#defining-a-control-group).

 * **[!UICONTROL Channel]**: you can choose a specific channel or make the hypothesis template available to all channels in the Adobe Campaign console by selecting **[!UICONTROL All channels]** in the drop-down list.
-If you configure the template for a specific channel, this lets you automatically filter deliveries per channel when creating the hypothesis (refer to [Creating hypotheses](../../campaign/using/creating-hypotheses.md)).
+If you configure the template for a specific channel, this lets you automatically filter deliveries per channel when creating the hypothesis.
+[Learn more](creating-hypotheses.md)

   ![](assets/response_properties_001.png)